 One important note: on July 3rd they're having their first general election since 2007 (they love a military coup).
 It comes just over a year after the deadly protests.
 The lead up to the election could see the Red Shirts and Yellow Shirts getting agitated and there might be some clashes.
 Stay right away from political rallies, and demonstrations and be careful around government buildings as the election draws near (the opposing sides occasionally set of a small bomb to make a point).
 Keep an eye on local news or ask locals if there's any sign of rising tension.

 2 things Mr Newbie

 Do not rent jet skis and do not touch drugs in Thailand.
 You will have a great time just be smart, Thais are great people and they will welcome you.
-Make sure you have Nomads insurance, good medical care is big $$$$$ in Thailand. almost 7 years agoAnswered by Kel Slater via WorldNomads.com
+Make sure you have Nomads insurance, good medical care is big $$$$$ in Thailand. over 9 years agoAnswered by Kel Slater via WorldNomads.com